 The day looked much different than today.
 The innocence of a nation was still intact.
 The skies were a beautiful blue accompanied by rays of sunshine that could light the darkest cave.
 The weekday hustle and bustle of New York City was in full swing on that Tuesday morning.
 Commuters were wrapped in the warmth of the sun while on their way to their destination.
 I was on my way to the office that morning.
 I witnessed the events that unfolded.
 It’s a series of images that cannot be erased from my memory.
 Do you recall where you were?

-10:28am: The second tower, World Trade Center buckles
+10:28 am: The second tower, the World Trade Center buckles

 It was a day we’ll never forget.
 A moment in our country that we all stood together.

 A total of 2,996 people died – 2,977 of them were innocent victims.
-It’s reported that since the 9/11 tragedy couple thousand rescue workers have been diagnosed with or passed from cancer-related illnesses due to exposure of toxins at Ground Zero.
+It’s reported that since the 9/11 tragedy couple of thousand rescue workers have been diagnosed with or passed from cancer-related illnesses due to exposure to toxins at Ground Zero.

-Today marks the 17th anniversary of the day our country came under attack.
+Today marks another anniversary of the day our country came under attack.
 The Freedom Tower stands in the place of the old towers.
-Our values, our way of life, our freedom continues to be threatened but somehow we find ways to stand strong.
-Let’s take a moment to say prayer for those that are no longer with us today.
-While being thankful for the lives we get to wake up to this morning.
+Our values, our way of life, and our freedom continue to be threatened but somehow we find ways to stand strong.

 “Protected content.
 2018 awakened-woman.com”